Translating for the Middle East

 Online Trade in the Middle East Is Encouraged

-The Gulf Cooperation Council (GCC) comprises six member countries – United Arab Emirates (UAE), Saudi Arabia, Bahrain, Kuwait, Oman, and Qatar.
+The Gulf Cooperation Council (GCC) comprises six member countries – the United Arab Emirates (UAE), Saudi Arabia, Bahrain, Kuwait, Oman, and Qatar.
 The council aims to encourage online trade and facilitate foreign direct investment.

 Middle East Residents Like Online Shopping